Hujanen91/skyrim-text-adventure-PP3/README.md

 - **Start**

-    - First screen of the game is presenting the game name with ASCII art and telling the player to press enter to contiune.
+    - First screen of the game is presenting the game name with ASCII art and telling the player to press enter to continue.

         ![screenshot](docs/start-screen.png)